 This is why we admit to being caught a little off guard when Garage Flooring LLC first offered TrueLock water-based epoxy.
 It seemed contrary to their standards and reputation for providing high value garage flooring products at competitive prices.

 They have become well known for their top rated AWF single-part polyurea coatings and high-performance garage floor epoxy kits that we recommend.
-So why promote a water-based epoxy?
+So why promote a budget valued, water-based epoxy?

 Once we did a bit of digging though, it soon became apparent why they did.